kevL/yata/ReadMe.txt

         currently selected
       - commits an edit if the editor box has focus
       - performs search if the Search box or Search Options dropdown has focus
-      - perform goto if the Goto box has focus
+      - performs goto if the Goto box has focus

 Delete - when a row is selected (as indicated with a green field at the far left of a row) the Delete-key deletes that row.
 Use Shift+LMB on another row, above